Introduction

 1. Select your R table made by a custom Calculation.

-2. Below the existing R code in the R CODE box paste the following:
+2. Below the existing R code in the R code editor paste the following:

-#make matrix of cell.colors the same shape as your table default the color to white
+#make matrix of cell.colors the same shape as your data table, this default color is white

 cell.colors=matrix("white",nrow=NROW(tab),ncol=NCOL(tab))